Lilium raises $90M Series B for all-electric flying taxi

 Startup Battlefield Australia Applications Extended to September 11

 Imagine some time in the not-so-distant future.
-After making your way to the nearest community landing strip, you’ll pull out your phone, and, with a single tap, hail the nearest air taxi to take you to your chosen destination.
+After making your way to the nearest community landing strip, you’ll pull out your phone, and, with a single tap, hail the closest air taxi to take you to your chosen destination.
 The experience will have Uber-like convenience but the mode of transport couldn’t be any more different.

 Never again will you need to ask your taxi driver to take the scenic route as you’re flown from one location to another, much faster than by car and with significantly less environmental impact.
 That’s the promise of the five-seater Lilium jet, a new kind of all-electric vertical take-off and landing (VTOL) device being developed by a startup based in Munich, Germany, which, until just a few years ago, had yet to come into existence.